 What is the most important element of leadership that is also the most challenging?
 If you thought “human element”, you thought correctly.
 If your thoughts included the word “manage”, you may be thinking about management, which is a different animal.

 To some, leadership and management are different species from different taxonomical branches.
 To others, the two are different sides of the same coin.
-While yet others prefer to avoid discussions of leadership altogether (keep it easy, remove the human element).
+At the same time, yet others prefer to avoid discussions of leadership altogether (keep it easy, remove the human element).
 Given you are reading this, I assume you are not of the latter.

 You may think the question about the human element was academic and perhaps useless.
 But it wasn’t just a second-rate subject for the nut graph.
 My intent was to bring the human element, specifically the individual human being, to center stage.